Best Docusign alternatives: Pricing, pros & cons, use cases

 Signeasy

-- Mobile-native: The Signeasy mobile apps work seamlessly across all iOS and Android devices.
+• Mobile-native: The Signeasy mobile apps work seamlessly across all iOS and Android devices.
 They are well-rated on the Apple App Store and Google Play Store.
-On G2, Signeasy was rated higher than Docusign for Mobile Signatures2.
+On G2, Signeasy was rated higher than Docusign for Mobile Signatures4.

-- Easy to use: True to its name, this company has built its reputation on simplicity and ease of use.
-User reviews on G2 rate Signeasy higher than Docusign on ease of use, ease of setup, and ease of admin3.
+• Easy to use: True to its name, this company has built its reputation on simplicity and ease of use.
+User reviews on G2 rate Signeasy higher than Docusign on ease of use, ease of setup, and ease of admin.5

-- Customer support: Signeasy offers many support options, which vary by subscription plan.
-For example, email support is available on the Team plan, and a dedicated support manager is available on the Business Plus plan.
+• Customer support: Signeasy offers many support options, which vary by subscription plan.
+For example, email and chat support is available on the Business plan; however, a dedicated support manager is not available, even on the Business Pro plan.
+It is only available with custom pricing.
 Other training and online help options include a knowledge base, tutorial videos, and a support ticket system.

-- Limited integrations available: As of November 25, 2024, there are 9 integrations listed on Signeasy’s Integrations page5, with the latest additions being HubSpot and Microsoft SharePoint.
-Other notable Signeasy integrations include Microsoft Outlook, Microsoft Teams, and Google Workspace.
+• Limited integrations available: As of January 23, 2026, there are 11 integrations listed on Signeasy’s Integrations page.7 Notable Signeasy integrations include HubSpot, Microsoft SharePoint, Microsoft Outlook, Microsoft Teams, and Google Workspace.
 Depending on the use case, enterprise organizations will need to evaluate eSignature vendors that offer integrations with common industry platforms such as Salesforce, nCino, Guidewire, Pega, Smart Communications, Workday, and more.

-- Small team: Signeasy is a private company with 80 employees6.
+• Small team: Signeasy is a private company with approximately 80 employees8.
 This may limit the company’s capacity to provide the required level of implementation services and support, which could be a concern for an enterprise organization.

 Important details

-- SMB focus: As of March 11, 2024, 69% of Signeasy’s G2 reviews are from small business7.
+• SMB focus: As of January 23, 2026, 69% of Signeasy’s G2 reviews are from small business9.
 While enterprise organizations may be challenged to find the features, expertise, and support they require from a vendor focused on SMB clients, this is an up-and-coming vendor that we expect will grow upmarket in the future.

 Evaluating DocuSign competitors